Come on a journey with us as we explore Harvard Forest and all it has to offer through this tour of the French Road Trail.

 |3 Fisher House|

 |4 Stone Wall|

-The trees at Harvard Forest are typical of New England sites that have reforested after two centuries of colonial agriculture.
+The trees in Harvard Forest are typical of New England sites that have been reforested after two centuries of colonial agriculture.
 Let's learn what species have come to dominate Harvard Forest.

 |1 Hardwood and Conifer Trees|

 There is evidence the ecosystems here were disturbed by a fierce microburst windstorm and by human activity.
 Researchers are studying the dynamics of disturbed forests and the hungry, hooved animals who like to dine on them.

 |3 Stone Wall|